 Pain In The Front Of The Shoulder With Bench Press

 This is a common presentation that we often have people present with; however, a lot of the time they have been misdiagnosed with “biceps tendinitis.”
-This is because for most people, the pain is usually located directly over the biceps tendon at the front of the shoulder.
+This is because for most people, the pain is usually located directly over the biceps tendon at the front of the shoulder socket.
 However, pain is a symptom and not usually the cause or source of the underlying dysfunction.

 Shoulder Planes Of Movement